-Notify the domestic partner that you intend to evict her.
-You can do this by sending a certified letter to your home in the person's name, posting a note on her door, or handing the notice directly to the tenant.
-The note must state the date by which you want the person to leave.
-The time requirement depends on the rules of your state, since in most domestic situations, there is no lease agreement.
-It will usually vary from 15 to 30 days.
+Notify the domestic partner that you intend to evict, in writing.
+You can do this by sending a certified letter to your home in the person's name, posting a note on the door, or handing the notice directly to them.
+The note must specify the date by which you want the person to leave.
+The time, or notice, requirement depends on the state and how long they have lived with you.
+For example, 30 days is typically an acceptable amount of notice, but your state or city may require more time, such as 60 days.
 Keep a copy of this notice for your records and to bring with you to file the eviction.

 If your partner refuses to leave, go to your local court administration building and ask to file an eviction.
 It has to be a courthouse in your county.
-The clerk will quote you the filing fees and give you the appropriate paperwork (usually called a "Complaint for Eviction" or similar).
-Complete the paperwork and pay the fees (usually between $100 to $150).
-You can usually take the papers home with you to fill out if you need more time.
+The clerk will quote you the filing fees and give you the appropriate paperwork, usually called a "Complaint for Eviction," or similar.
+Complete the paperwork and pay the fees.
+Filing a complaint against your former domestic partner can cost between $90 and $400, depending on where you live. (see ref.
+4)

 Be sure to include any rent due or damages that you are seeking from the domestic partner in the eviction paperwork.
-If you can prove it in court, the judge will put in a monetary judgment in addition to granting the eviction.
+If you can prove it in court, usually via receipts and pre-written agreements, the judge may order a monetary judgment in addition to granting the eviction.

-The court will serve the defendant (your domestic partner) with paperwork stating that she has to go to court regarding the eviction.
-If the tenant does not appear, the eviction will be automatic.
-If both parties appear in court, each will be able to argue the case before a judge.
+The court will serve the defendant, which is your domestic partner, with paperwork stating that she has to go to court regarding the eviction.
+If they do not appear in court, the eviction may be granted automatically.
+If both of you appear in court, each will be able to state your case before a judge.

-When the eviction is granted, the tenant will have a few days (usually about a week) to either appeal or leave the premises.
-If the domestic partner does not leave, file a writ of possession (there will most likely be an additional fee) so that the sheriff can come to physically remove her if necessary.
+When the eviction is granted, your domestic partner will have a few days to either appeal or leave the premises.
+If the domestic partner does not leave as required by your eviction order, you may need to file a "writ of possession" asking the court to allow the sheriff to come and physically be removed.

 - File a restraining order with your local courthouse if the domestic partner is violent or abusive in any way.
 This will automatically evict the person, because she is unable to come within a certain number of feet from you.